RoNoMaD/gatsby-cv/content/blog/writing-history.md

 If you want to explore more options read the official doc at : https://git-scm.com/book/en/v2/Customizing-Git-Git-Configuration

 You can find an exemple based on [conventionalcommits.org](https://www.conventionalcommits.org) in this [gist](https://gist.github.com/adeekshith/cd4c95a064977cdc6c50).
-When setting up a template remember to always present it to the team and to adapt it to the needs of your project.

 If you want to enforce the use of this template, you can use a ['prepare-commit-msg' git hook](https://git-scm.com/docs/githooks#_prepare_commit_msg).
 My recommendation is to use [husky](https://github.com/typicode/husky) and a script like [commit-template](https://github.com/lennym/commit-template) to achieve that.